How to buy IPO stock

 Invest in a mutual fund

-Consider investing in one of a handful of mutual funds that invest in IPOs, such as Renaissance Capital’s IPO ETF (IPO).
+Consider investing in one of a handful of funds that invest in IPOs, such as Renaissance Capital’s IPO ETF (IPO).

 “We’re really looking at investing in these companies that are not well-known yet by the market and that have an ability to get us gains very early in the price discovery [process],” says Shelton Smith.